Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 <figure>
 <a href="/assets/images/w2pc_ecoli.png"><img src="/assets/images/w2pc_ecoli.png"></a>
 <figcaption><b>Figure 1</b>.
-_E. coli_ is shaped like a rod, which we can approximate as a spherocylinder: a cylinder with hemispherical caps.
-Of note, MG1655 is a strain derived from a lineage of _E. coli_ variants that was originally isolated from a diphtheria patient at the Palo Alto hospital in 1922.
+<i>E. coli</i> is shaped like a rod, which we can approximate as a spherocylinder: a cylinder with hemispherical caps.
+Of note, MG1655 is a strain derived from a lineage of <i>E. coli</i> variants that was originally isolated from a diphtheria patient at the Palo Alto hospital in 1922.
 <a href="https://??????????">Source TBD</a>
 </figcaption>
 </figure>